 As for ways of measuring job performance, you have multiple options.
 Performance evaluations are highly subjective, but they do show managers’ satisfaction and productivity.
 You can also look into promotion rates, which show new hires’ ability to grow professionally and desire to remain with your organization.

 Are your hires staying with your organization?
 You don’t want to throw money at recruiting and training a new employee only to see that investment evaporate.
 If high turnover becomes a consistent problem, there may be huge costs to your organization.

-In order to use turnover rate as a measure of the effectiveness of your recruiting efforts, you will want to pay special attention to data from an employee’s first year.
-Divide the number of employees leaving in their first year by the total number of separations and multiply the quotient by 100 to find your first year turnover rate.
+In order to use the turnover rate as a measure of the effectiveness of your recruiting efforts, you will want to pay special attention to data from an employee’s first year.
+Divide the number of employees leaving in their first year by the total number of separations and multiply the quotient by 100 to find your first-year turnover rate.
 Ideally, this number should not be significantly higher than the normal turnover rate for your organization or your industry.

 If you’re finding that new hires tend to leave your organization relatively quickly, you may have found a symptom of a problem with your recruitment program.
 Maybe your program is reaching the wrong people.
 Maybe your recruiters have a poor understanding of your organization’s needs.
-Maybe there is bad communication between hiring departments and HR.
+Maybe there is bad communication between the hiring departments and HR.
 Find what you should be doing to find the right people and where those efforts are going wrong.

 5) Candidate Satisfaction

 Are your recruiters meeting the needs of your candidates?
 If your hiring process rubs candidates the wrong way, you are likely to lose valuable talent for your organization.
 Your recruitment process needs to be as efficient as possible, not just for your organization’s sake but also for the candidates’.
 A clunky job site or a slow response may drive a desirable candidate elsewhere.